There is no excerpt because this is a protected post.

 Student Well-Being: The Foundations

 TL:DR – If it’s worth doing, it’s worth doing well.
-First, sort out the curriculum, culture and calendar.
-If you’re not taking care of these […]
+Take a look at the 3C’s; curriculum, culture and calendar.
+If you’re not taking care […]

 Psychological Safety in Schools